 - We evaluate the application for technical completeness and contact the applicant and agent via Notice of Deficiency (NOD) to request additional information and identify technical deficiencies.
 There are two deficiency response periods available to the applicant.
 There are 14 days to resolve deficiencies noted in the first NOD.
 If a second NOD is issued, there is an additional 14 days to resolve deficiencies.
-If the response to the second notice is not received, is incomplete or inadequate, or provides new information that is incomplete or inadequate, the application must be withdrawn or if not withdrawn the application will be denied and the application fee will be forfeited.
+If the response to the second notice is not received, is incomplete or inadequate, or provides new information that is incomplete or inadequate, the application must be withdrawn or denied.
+Please note that because the technical review is underway, whether the application is withdrawn or denied the application fee will be forfeited.

 - The program has 90 calendar days to complete the technical review of the application.
 If the application is technically adequate, such that it complies with the Edwards Aquifer rules, and is protective of the Edwards Aquifer during and after construction, an approval letter will be issued.
 Construction or other regulated activity may not begin until an approval is issued.

 It is important to have final site plans prior to beginning the permitting process with TCEQ to avoid delays.